Glossary of Key Terms

 Marine Protected Area (MPA) : A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
 (IUCN)

-Marine Spatial Planning (MSP) : A public process of analyzing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives.
-(UNESCO-IOC)
+Marine Spatial Planning (MSP) : A public process of analysing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives.
+(UNESCO-IOC) : -> See also: Marine Protected Area (MPA), Basic Spatial Unit (BSU), Exclusive Economic Zone (EEZ)

 N